donggong1/mpgl/README.md

 + Download the [source](https://github.com/xianyi/OpenBLAS) to *your/openblas/path/*;
 + Run `Make`;
 + Copy the required *.h* files (i.e. *cblas.h* and *openblas_config.h*) to the *mpgl/mxsolver/*.
++ This instruction is for Linux and OSX.
 + More details for compiling and installation of OpenBLAS can be found from https://github.com/xianyi/OpenBLAS.